Embedded Connection Widget implementation guide

 • Origin URL

 If you are embedding the Connection Widget in multiple domains, include the unique origin in the payload of the JWT.
-Additionally, you must configure the origin URL in each customer account.
-Go to the Admin console > Manage customers, and access the relevant customer account.
-Click the settings menu and update the origin URL.
+Additionally, you must configure the origin URL in each customer workspace.
+Go to Admin console > Manage customers to access the relevant customer workspace.
+Click the Settings menu and update the origin URL.

 • Connection ID

 • (Required) Each Workato connection has a corresponding connection ID.
-Provide the connection ID for Workato connections you want your customers to authenticate using the Widget.
-If you don’t know the connection ID, obtain it by calling our list connections API (opens new window).
+For each Workato connection you want your customers to authenticate with the Widget, you need the connection's connection ID.
+If you don’t know the connection ID, you can obtain it by calling our list connections API (opens new window).

-• (Required) The base of the URL depends on the data center you use.
-To embed the Connection Widget into the partner UI you must construct a direct link URL formatted for the data center you use
+• (Required) The base of the direct link URL depends on the data center you use.
+You must construct a direct URL formatted for the data center you use to embed the Connection Widget into the partner UI.

 # Configure URL parameters